Variable Selection for Individualized Treatment Rules with Discrete Outcomes

 \section{Tailoring Variable Selection}

-In this section, we introduce sparsity to our proposed estimating function using the formulation of a REE, and show that this REE is asymptotically equivalent to a penalized weighted generalized linear model given an appropriate initial estimator.
-Throughout, the main effect of the treatment $A$ is not penalized as our goal is to select the important tailoring variables.
+In this section, we introduce sparsity to our proposed estimating function using the formulation of a REE, and show that this REE is asymptotically equivalent to a penalized weighted GLM given an appropriate initial estimator.
+Throughout, the main effect of the treatment $A$ is not penalized, as our goal is to select the important tailoring variables.